The Man Whose Mind Exploded: Synopsis

+Production

 The Man Whose Mind Exploded started life as a BBC Radio 4 programme described by Miranda Sawyer in The Observer as "the best documentary of 2008".
 The reception to it was so positive that the director was encouraged to turn it into a film.
 The film was produced by Rob Alexander, Kat Mansoor, and Toby Amies.
 Executive producers were Daisy Asquith and Dunstan Bruce while the editing was done by Jim Scott.